Industry Insights

 Opportunity Qualification

 The first step in the bid process is identifying a suitable opportunity and qualifying it.
-There are numerous stages of business development prior to this which must happen to make this stage worthwhile, specifically client relationship management and capture planning, both which lay the foundations for the bid process to be successful.
+There are numerous stages of business strategy prior to this which must happen to make this stage worthwhile, specifically client relationship management and capture planning, both which lay the foundations for the bid process to be successful.
 To effectively qualify an opportunity, you must evaluate the client and the likely competition to determine whether they align with your organisation's strategic objectives and expertise, and that the necessary resources are available to complete both the tendering stage, and the actual contract.
 Pursuing tenders that have been effectively qualified, as well as having focused preparation with the client before tender release, will increase your likelihood of success.

 Win Strategy Development